Brigantine Beaches are now Smoke Free!

 Brigantine guards provide a 6 week swim lesson program that teaches almost 200 children water safety.
 Sign ups are always the first week of July.

-Guarded beaches begin on the Memorial Day weekend these beaches are 2nd street north, 15th street South (weekends only).
+Guarded beaches begin on the Saturday of Memorial Day weekend and those beaches are: 2nd street north, 15th street South, 26th Street South and 34th Street South (weekends only).
 Full staffed beaches always begin the third week of June thru the Labor Day weekend.
-The Patrol offers limited weekend service during the month of September at 2nd north, 15 south and 26 street south.
+The Patrol offers limited weekend service during the month of September at 2nd Street North, 15th Street South, 26th Street South and 34th Street South.

 In addition to keeping a watchful eye on swimmers, the beach patrol gives swimming lessons and water safety lectures to groups and schools.
 Added to this program is a skin cancer avoidance lecture and tidewater environment lessons.
 The Beach Patrol also operates a two-week ‘junior lifeguard” program wherein up to 125 candidates, both boys and girls, come out and learn basic lifeguarding techniques and water safety plus a “rookie camp” for first-year lifeguards.
 The Beach Patrol can also be seen overseeing such local aquatic events as the Lion’s Club Mile Swim, the Elk’s Club Bayfest and mile swim, the Red Cross Triathlon, and the Brigantine Waveriding Association’s Surf Contests.

-The Brigantine City Beach Patrol’s primary coverage area is approximately five miles of beach (with 25 stands).
+The Brigantine City Beach Patrol’s primary coverage area is approximately five miles of beach.
 The patrol also responds to calls on an additional six miles of unprotected beach.

 The Boat Ramp is located at 5th St. South and Bayshore Avenue.